gitgik/distributed-system-design/designing_ticketmaster.md

 If seats are reserved successfully, the user has 5 minutes to pay for the reservation.
 After payment, booking is marked complete.
 If the user isn't able to pay within 5 minutes, all the reserved seats are freed from the reservation pool to become available to other users.

-#### How do we keep track of all active reservations that haven't been booked yet? and also keep track of waiting customers?
+### How we'll keep track of all active reservations that have not been booked yet, and keep track of waiting customers

-We need two daemon services:
+We need two daemon services for this:

-**a.
-Active Reservation Service**
+#### a.
+Active Reservation Service

 This will keep track of all active reservations and remove expired ones from the system.